MatMasIt/notesArchive/latest/Inglese/2021/maggio/martedì_25/09_52_00/appunti.md

 They conjecture it is either an unknown animal or the God that he worsips

-They suppose it is a God that he worhips, because he always consult that object before do
+They suppose it is a God that he worhips, because he always consult that object before doing aything, an oracle

+---

+Very detailed, precise, realistic description of the objects

+Absurd and funny because the reader is amused because of the distortion of familiar object

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYyMDA4MDk2NywtMjE1MjM1MjQ5LDEzNT
+eyJoaXN0b3J5IjpbLTcwNzcyOTA2MywtMjE1MjM1MjQ5LDEzNT
 MyNzk3NTRdfQ==
 -->